yoyz/picoloop/README.md

-Here is the global overview of the most common parameter you will find by synth engine.
+Here is the global overview of the most common parameters you will find by synth engine.

 - A/R :
     - Amp Enveloppe